Pritam-Das-Tools/Network-Port-Analyzer/README.md

-# Network-Port-Analyzer
-Network Port Analyzer is a multithreaded Python-based tool designed for efficient TCP port scanning across a specified IP and port range.
-It provides real-time results and visualizes open vs. closed ports using intuitive charts, making it ideal for network diagnostics and security audits.

 # 🔍 Network Port Analyzer

 **Network Port Analyzer** is a multithreaded TCP port scanning tool built with Python.
 It scans a range of ports on a given IP address, identifies open and closed ports, and visualizes the results using bar charts.
 Ideal for network diagnostics, penetration testing, and educational use.